 Draft revision of Recommendation ITU-R M.2058-0 Doc.
 5/108(Rev.1)

-Characteristics of a digital system, named navigational data for broadcasting maritime safety and security related information from shore-to-ship in the maritime HF frequency band
+Characteristics of a digital system, referred to as navigational data for broadcasting maritime safety and security related information from shore-to-ship in the maritime HF frequency band

 The proposed modifications of this Recommendation update and complement the technical characteristic of the NAVDAT system in the HF bands.